yuenyuen-cy/Python102/README.md

 # Pixela Habit Tracker #

 Simple project for Day 37 of <b>100 Days of Code: The Complete Python Pro Bootcamp</b>, completed on 08/10/24.
 Objective of today's project was to learn the other types of HTTP requests, i.e. post, put, delete.
 The API documentation was also very clear and easy to follow.
-(Note: The graph looks kind of bare because I was unable to populate the tracker due to API limitations!)

 <div align="center">
   <img src="https://github.com/user-attachments/assets/3b328494-8efd-40d3-9f81-2c74addecb82" alt="pixela" />
 </div>

+<i>Note: The graph looks kind of bare because I was unable to populate the tracker due to API limitations!</i>